The Old Kingdom of Rwanda

 WILDLIFE SANCTUARIES

-Visit a wildlife sanctuary and learn about the increadibe work they do to safeguard Africa’s wildlife
+Visit a wildlife sanctuary and learn about the incredible work they do to safeguard Africa’s wildlife

 • Rwanda has a year-round tropical highland climate.
-Temperatures vary by location and altitude, with little variation throughout the year.
+Temperatures remain relatively consistent throughout the year, though these can vary significantly by location and altitude.
 Rain is commonplace in Rwanda.
-The driest months are June to mid-September and the wettest from mid-February to May and mid-September to mid-December.
+The driest months are typically June to mid-September and December to February.
+The wettest months tend to be from March to May and October to November.

-• The official languages of Rwanda are Kinyarwanda, French, English and Swahili.
-Generally all Rwandans speak Kinyarwanda.
-French, English and Swahili is widely spoken in tourist areas, with varying degrees of fluency.
+• The official languages of Rwanda are Kinyarwanda, English, French and Swahili.
+Nearly all Rwandans speak Kinyarwanda.
+English and French are spoken in most tourist areas, with varying degrees of fluency.

 Previous